ministryofjustice/check-financial-eligibility/README.md

       options:
         -h        Display this help text
-        -r        Force refresh of Google speadsheet to local storage -v        Set verbosity level to 1 (default is 0: silent) -vv       Set verbosity level to 2
-        -w XXX    Only process worksheet named XXX
+        -r        Force refresh of Google speadsheet to local storage -v        Set verbosity level to 1 (default is 0: silent) - produce detailed expected and actual results -vv       Set verbosity level to 2 - display all payloads, and actual and expected results -w XXX    Only process worksheet named XXX
   ```

+Each worksheet has a entry `Test Active` which can be either true or false.
+If set to false, the worksheet will be skipped, unless it is
+the named worksheet using the `-w` command line switch.

 ## Replaying live API interactions for debugging purposes